GhostNaN/mpvpaper/README.md

 killall swaybg
 ```
 ## Acknowledgments
-- glpaper for the boilerplate code, check em out here:
+- glpaper for the initial boilerplate code, check em out here:
   - https://hg.sr.ht/~scoopta/glpaper
 ## License
 This project is licensed under the GPLv3 License - see the [LICENSE](/LICENSE) file for details